Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 On one of the Galapagos islands whose finches shaped the theories of a young Charles Darwin, biologists have witnessed that elusive moment when a single species splits in two.

-In many ways, the split followed predictable patterns, requiring a hybrid newcomer who’d already taken baby steps down a new evolutionary path.
-But playing an unexpected part was chance, and the newcomer singing his own special song.This miniature evolutionary saga is described in a paper published Monday in the Proceedings of the National Academy of Sciences.
+This miniature evolutionary saga is described in a paper published Monday in the Proceedings of the National Academy of Sciences.
 It’s authored by Peter and Rosemary Grant, a husband-and-wife team who have spent much of the last 36 years studying a group of bird species known collectively as Darwin’s finches. ...

-Walton turns to the phrase tohu wabohu in 1:2 (“fromless and empty” in NRSV).
+Walton turns to the phrase tohu wabohu in 1:2 ("fromless and empty" in NRSV).
 The central point here is not that the earth was barren.
 The issue is that it served no function.
-Days one through three describe the establishment of functions and days four through six describe the installment of functionaries.
+Days one through three describe the establishment of functions, and days four through six describe the installment of functionaries.
 The functions relate to the three basic needs of humanity: Time, weather, and food.

-Scot McKnight is starting a discussion of the book in a series of posts beginning this week (I believe) at his Jesus Creed blog.
+Scot McKnight is starting a discussion of the book in a series of posts beginning this week (I believe) on his Jesus Creed blog.
 I highly recommend you get a copy and join the conversation.

 Jesus Creed: Evolution, the Image of God, and Speech (RJS)